This post will show you the drive from Mount Cook to Christchurch across the New Zealand South Island.

 Canterbury Museum and Peacock Fountain

-This was the last section (number 9) of our New Zealand South Island round trip.
-You will find the other sections on my New Zealand category page:
+Mount Cook to Christchurch was the last section (number 9) of our New Zealand South Island campervan trip.
+You will find the other sections and our whole South Island itinerary on the road trip main page: